jaols/ServiceAccountHandler/ReadMe.md

 - `AccountPolicy` has the settings for account settings, such as password length and age.
 - `ServiceAccounts` is a list of service accounts to process.
 Each entry in the list has a set of sub-settings.

-There is also a setting for `NoSessionServer` list to indicate any servers not possible to reach by a PSsession object.
+There is also a setting for `NoSessionServers` list to indicate any servers not possible to reach by a PSsession object.

 ### Account data `json` file samples